quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 To add an external source:

-1. Navigate to the Library
+1. Navigate to the Samples

 2. Under `Pipeline Stage` click `Source`.

-3. Locate the `External Source` library item and click `Add external source`.
+3. Locate the `External Source` sample and click `Add external source`.

 4. Enter `phone-data` in the `Output` field and click `Add new topic` in the drop-down.